Choosing the Best Charitable Giving Approach

 Direct Gifts

-The simplest way to give is by making a direct contribution of cash, property, or other assets—including appreciated securities—to a charity.
+The most straightforward way to give is by making a direct contribution of cash or other assets—including appreciated securities—to a charity.
 The clear benefit of a direct gift lies in its simplicity.
-Direct gifts also are tax-efficient because the donor generally is eligible for an income tax charitable deduction, and generally will not recognize embedded capital gains on appreciated assets.
+Direct gifts are also tax-efficient because the donor is generally eligible for an income tax charitable deduction and will not recognize embedded capital gains on appreciated assets.

-One currently popular form of direct gifting is a qualified charitable distribution (QCD) made from an individual retirement account (IRA).
-While IRAs were not created for charitable gifting purposes, individuals over 70 ½ may donate up to $100,000 per year from their IRAs directly to IRS-qualified public charities.
-No income tax charitable deduction is available for this gift, but the distribution does count towards the donor’s required minimum distribution for the year and also is not included in the donor’s income.
+One popular variation of direct gifting is a qualified charitable distribution (QCD) made from the donor’s individual retirement account (IRA).
+While IRAs were not created for charitable gifting purposes, individuals over 70½ may donate up to $100,000 per year (indexed for inflation beginning in 2024) from their IRAs directly to IRS-qualified public charities.
+No income tax charitable deduction is available for this gift, but the distribution does count towards the donor’s required minimum distribution (RMD) for the year, if applicable, and is not included in the donor’s income.
+Recent legislation (the SECURE Act) has increased the beginning age for taking annual RMDs from an IRA, but age 70½ remains the eligibility age for QCDs.2

-QCDs must be made to public charities (not to private non-operating foundations) and cannot be made to donor-advised funds.
-However, a donor-advised fund can be a beneficiary of an IRA, payable at the IRA-holder’s death.
+QCDs must be made from an IRA, not from a qualified retirement plan such as a 401k or 403b, and must be directed to public charities, not to private non-operating foundations, supporting organizations or donor-advised funds.
+However, a donor-advised fund can be a beneficiary of an IRA, payable at the IRA holder’s death.

 Conduit Gifts